-Our team was tasked with creating a carousel component which would be used across different applications and present both training content and products.
+Our team was tasked with creating a carousel web component using StencilJS to present both training content and product information.
 The completed component is now live for viewing here.

-In the process of developing this component, there were many requirements, collaboration across multiple departments, and the consideration that this pattern was intended to be used across different applications.
+In the process of contributing code and UI/UX to this component, there were many requirements, collaboration across multiple departments, and the consideration that this pattern was intended to be used across different applications.